Photo by Artem Sapegin on Unsplash

 for the error, an object for the response

-and another object
+and another object for the body

 .